Secondary botanical gin option for later expansion.

 Agave-style bottles for margaritas, Palomas, citrus highballs, and salted drinks.

-GuideBest Espresso Martini Alternatives
+Drink guideBest Espresso Martini Alternatives

 High-intent coffee-cocktail page for RTDs and coffee-forward products.

-GuideBest Margarita Alternatives
+Drink guideBest Margarita Alternatives

 Best tequila substitutes + RTDs.

-Keep exploring “gin alternative with real bite”
+Compare nearby options for “gin alternative with real bite” before you settle.

 Gin Alternatives